Skip to content

 • Give them a reason to post – Brands like Starbucks get tagged in thousands of photos daily because their drinks are photogenic.
 Whether it’s cool packaging, a quirky store setup, or a fun unboxing experience, find a way to make your product camera-worthy.

-starbucks tagged post
+starbucks tagged post page on instagram

 • Start a challenge – Think about Chipotle’s viral TikTok challenges.
 Ask users to share their own take on your product and offer an incentive.